Supreme Court Takes 1st Gun Case In Nearly A Decade, Possibly With Big Consequences

 With the Supreme Court now having five justices who are less likely to approve of gun regulations and laws, it granted a major gun case Tuesday for the first time in nearly a decade.

 The court granted a right-to-carry case out of New York that that pits the New York State Rifle & Pistol Association against the City of New York.
-New York bans transporting permitted guns outside city lines, even if the gun is not loaded and locked in a container.
+New York bans transporting permitted handguns outside city lines, even if the gun is not loaded and locked in a container.
 The guns currently can only be taken to one of a handful of shooting ranges within city limits.

 The case could have wide ramifications for gun rights and gun restrictions across the country, depending on how broadly the court rules.